irumeria/lattice-type/README.md

 ```

 ## Usage
-+ Run the code, this will list the energy and a of each epoch, and finally give the lowest energy of the calculation.
++ Run the code, this will list the energy and lattice parameter of each epoch, and finally give the lowest energy of the calculation.
 ```bash
 cargo run
 ```